intel/llvm/sycl/doc/GetStartedGuide.md

 Errors may occur if DPC++ is built with a toolkit version which is higher than the CUDA driver version.
-In order to check that the CUDA driver and toolkits match, use the cuda executable `deviceQuery` which is usually found in `$CUDA_INSTALL_DIR/cuda/extras/demo_suite/deviceQuery`.
+In order to check that the CUDA driver and toolkits match, use the CUDA executable `deviceQuery` which is usually found in `$CUDA_INSTALL_DIR/cuda/extras/demo_suite/deviceQuery`.

 Enabling this flag requires an installation of